-Vermont is a great state to have a wedding for a number of reasons.
-Among those is the fact that anyone can officiate the ceremony, even if they're a friend or relative who is not a minister or judge.
+Vermont is a great state to have a wedding for a number of reasons, including the fact that anyone can officiate the ceremony, even a friend or relative who is not a minister or judge.

-Before you make too many plans, be sure you know how and when to get your marriage license.
-You will need to apply at a town clerk's office and follow a few requirements.
+Before you make plans, be sure you know how and when to get your marriage license.
+You will need to apply at a county clerk's office and follow a few requirements.
+For a list of all of the County Clerks in the state of Vermont, listed by County, click here.
 Since the license is valid for two months, you have plenty of time to get this taken care of before your wedding date.

 Residency and ID Requirements

 You do not have to be a resident of Vermont to be married in the state.
 However, residents need to apply for a license in the town where one of them resides.
 Nonresidents can apply for a license at any town clerk in Vermont.
 In either case, you can get married anywhere in the state.

 Some towns may allow only one of you to appear in person, while others will require both of you.
 There may also be an online form available that lets you begin filling out the application.
 Because of this and other local variances, it's always best to contact the specific town clerk's office where you'll be applying to find out the details.

 When you go to the office to fill out the application, you will both have to show proper identification.
 This requirement can also vary, but a valid driver's license, state-issued ID, or passport is usually acceptable.
 A certified copy of your birth certificate can be helpful as well.

 Additionally, be prepared with information about your parents.
 This includes their full birth names and the states where they were born.